Physical Medicine and Rehabilitation for Morton Neuroma Workup

 Other Tests

-Electromyography and nerve conduction study (EMG/NCS) of Morton's neuroma are not used often because of the technical difficulty in performing the them; needle stimulation of the common digital nerve and pickup on the adjacent toe or toes, which may be of short distance, is required.
+Electromyography and nerve conduction study (EMG/NCS) of Morton's neuroma are not used often because of the technical difficulty in performing them; needle stimulation of the common digital nerve and pickup on the adjacent toe or toes, which may be of short distance, is required.
 Surface stimulation results most often in volume conduction through the skin to the pickups because of the short distance involved and the large amount of stimulation needed to penetrate the deep tissue separating the nerve from the skin surface.

 Procedures